nextmv-io/sdk/route/README.md

 # Route

-Deprecated: This package is deprecated and will be removed in the future.
+Deprecated: This package is deprecated and will be removed in the next major release.
 Use [nextroute][nextroute] instead.

 Package `route` provides vehicle routing functionalities.
 Routing models direct